PagerDuty/security-training/docs/for_everyone/index.md

 What about `I Like Rainbows!`.
 This is going to be much harder to break, but there are password cracking tools specifically designed for sentence based passwords.
 You can treat each word here like an individual "token", and it becomes similar to a 4 character password (albeit with a _much_ larger alphabet).
 This will certainly take longer than the others to break, but it can be broken much quicker than you probably realise.

-And finally, `CorrectHorseBatterStaple`.
+And finally, `CorrectHorseBatteryStaple`.
 This was featured in an [XKCD webcomic](https://xkcd.com/936/) a while back as a method for choosing good passwords.
 Unfortunately, it's not a great password.
 Mainly because it's already been featured in the comic and is public information.
 But this is another known technique, and there are tools that can break passwords which are composed of normal words like this.
 It will take much longer to break, don't get me wrong, but there are much better passwords you can use.

 OK, so what are some good passwords then?